Jake Schuehle

-Charles John "Jake" Schuehle, Jr. (September 28, 1917 – January 8, 2001) was an American professional football halfback who played for the Philadelphia Eagles of the National Football League (NFL) for one season in 1939.
-He played college football for Rice and he was drafted by the Eagles in the sixth round of the 1939 NFL draft.
+Charles John "Jake" Schuehle, Jr. (September 28, 1917 – January 8, 2001) was an American professional football player who was a halfback for the Philadelphia Eagles of the National Football League (NFL) for one season in 1939.
+He played college football for the Rice Owls and he was selected by the Eagles in the sixth round of the 1939 NFL draft.